Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Simulation Study for the CMP Regression

-We conducted an extensive simulation study to evaluate the performance of our proposed IRLS algorithm in comparison to existing likelihood-based methods for estimating CMP regression model.
+We conducted an extensive simulation study to evaluate the performance of our proposed IRLS algorithm in comparison to existing gradient-based methods for estimating the CMP regression model.

 At present there are two R packages (\emph{CMPRegression} by \cite{sel11}; \emph{CompGLM} by \cite{CompGLM}) for fitting the CMP regression model.
 Both use general purpose optimization functions to maximize the likelihood function.
 While these two R packages are technically the same, they differ in terms of their implementations.
-From now on, we denote these packages as $Opt_1$ and $Opt_2$ respectively.
-While $Opt_1$ does not uses log link for the $\boldsymbol{\nu}$ model, $Opt_2$ does use a log link and allow the user to model the $\boldsymbol{\nu}$ parameter as well.
-Similarly, while $Opt_1$ just provides the log likelihood to the optimization function, $Opt_2$ also provides the gradients.
+From now on, we denote these packages as $Opt_1$ and $Opt_2$ and our implementation as $IRLS$.
+While $Opt_1$ does not use a log link for the $\boldsymbol{\nu}$ model, $Opt_2$ does use a log link and allows the user to model the $\boldsymbol{\nu}$ parameter as well.
+Similarly, while $Opt_1$ only provides the log likelihood to the optimization function, $Opt_2$ also provides the gradients.
 More importantly, in terms of computational issues, the support functions for $Opt_1$ were implemented in R and the support functions for $Opt_2$ were implemented in C++ which makes it work much faster.

 Both $Opt_1$ and $Opt_2$ methods have some limitations.
 One obvious limitation is their inability to handle larger counts.
-If there are any outliers in the data (such as one or two extremely large counts) both methods do not work and give errors related to problems with the Hessian computation.
-Table \ref{tab:outliers} provides more insights on this issue.
-We have also observed that, sometimes, these methods exhibit convergence issues even if there are no outliers in the data.
-Unfortunately, we could not find any clear pattern on when such problems arise.
+Even with a single large value in the data both methods produce errors.
+Since both methods supply the likelihood to an external optimization routine in R and the source code is not available for the external function, we were not able to identify the reasons as to why these methods fail with larger counts.
+However, we believe that the problem is related to computing numerical derivatives which is often problematic with the CMP distribution because of the normalizing constant.